Birth: April 9, 1851 in Kerpen, Germany

 Death: May 12, 1917 (age 66) in Vancouver, B.C.

 At the age of 17 he came to Madison, Wisconsin to apprentice in his maternal uncle Jacob Lenz’s brewery.
-Jacob’s daughter, Caroline, was four years his junior. a gifted pianist, and future wife.
+Jacob’s daughter, Caroline, was four years his junior, a gifted pianist, and future wife.
 The young couple married and moved to San Francisco.
 In 1873 they arrived in Victoria on the Prince Albert.
 Capt.
-William Moore hired Simon as a contractor for the 100 km overland trail Cassiar Trail connecting Telegraph Creek to Dease Lake.
+William Moore hired Simon as a contractor to improve the 100 km overland trail Cassiar Trail connecting Telegraph Creek to Dease Lake.

 Simon was able to raise money in San Francisco, Montreal, and with the financial help of some of Victoria’s business elites, in 1894 Simon created the Simon Leiser & Co.
 As business prospered he opened branch stores in the coal mining and lumbering towns on Vancouver Island (Ladysmith, Comox Valley etc.) Eventually he employed 100 people making Simon Leiser & Co. biggest firm of its kind on the island.
 The company sold supplies and food to miners during the Klondike gold rush in the Yukon in 1897-8.

 The building at 524 Yates was the warehouse for the Simon Leiser & Co and was built in 1896 for $35,000.
 It’s is a three storey brick warehouse built in the Eclectic High Victoria Style.
 This architectural style dates from the 1870s through 1900 and features a fusion of elements from a variety of Victorian styles to create highly decorative surfaces.
 It was heated with hot water, totally fire proof and state of the art.
 The basement was well ventilated and had a cement floor which kept temperatures cool.
 This allowed them to store butter and other temperature sensitive items.